smaht-dac/submitr/INSTALLATION.rst

    {"envname1": {"key": ..., "secret": ..., "server": ...}, "envname2": ..., ...}

-   The envname to use for production is "fourfront-cgap".
+   The envname to use for the main CGAP server is "fourfront-cgap".
-   The envname to use for local debugging is "fourfront-cgaplocal".
+   The envname to use for local debugging (for developers) is "fourfront-cgaplocal".
+   For end users, reach out to your contact on the CGAP team if you're not sure which server you need to submit to.
-   So a typical file might look like:
+   So a typical file might look like below (if you are not a developer, you will probably only have one key rather than several):

    {
        "fourfront-cgap": {